manlikesolomon/Stock-Price-Anaysis-and-Prediction/README.md

 ## Data

-We sourced historical Tesla stock price data from [source], spanning from [start date] to [end date].
+We sourced historical Tesla stock price data using the yfinance python library, spanning from inception to date.
 The dataset includes various attributes such as Open, Close, High, Low prices, trading volumes, and more.
 It provides a rich foundation for our analysis and model development.

 ## Analysis